grame-cncm/faustwebsite/_posts/2016-01-13-polyphonic-instruments.markdown

 categories: news
 ---

 Polyphonic instruments can be created by "combining" several voices using a specific architecture file, with the single voice described by a Faust DSP program.
-The architecture file takes care of dynamic voice allocations and control MIDI messages decoding and mapping.
+The architecture file takes care of dynamic voice allocation and control MIDI messages decoding and mapping.

 ### Description of the polyphonic instrument ###